Clinical-Genomics/cg/DEPLOYMENT.md

 # Steps

-When all tests are ready and PR is approved follow these steps
+When all tests done and successful and PR is approved, follow these steps:

 1. Merge branch to master
 1. Bumpversion according to specifications, eg. `bumpversion <patch/minor/major>`